Jojosito/MUS-X/README.md

 Drift generates subtle constant offset and drift.
 The 'Poly' input determines the polyphony channels of the output.
 'Const' adjusts the amount of a random (per voice) constant offset.
 'RNG' generates a new set of random offsets.
+The offsets are stored with the patch.
 'Drift' adjusts the amount of a random (per voice) drift.
 'Drift Rate' adjusts the frequency of the random drift.